Locations:

 How is orchitis diagnosed?

-Your healthcare provider will perform a physical exam to check for swollen testicles and tenderness.
-You may also get these tests:
+A healthcare provider will perform a physical exam to check for tenderness and swelling in your testicles.
+To confirm their diagnosis, they may also order additional tests.

 Management and Treatment